TartuNLP/kama/smt/README.md

 | **Source:**         |    tarbijakaitse roheline raamat ei tõstatanud küll kõiki neid küsimusi , kuid neid käsitletakse selles raportis . |
 | **Hypothesis:**     |    the Green Paper on consumer protection not raised right all these issues , but they are covered in this report . |
 | **Reference:**      |    not all these matters were raised in the Green paper on consumer protection but they are in this report . |
-**Analysis:** fluency limping, word order closely follows the input.
+**Analysis:** word order closely follows the input, fluency not perfect, but a nicely post-editable translation

 |    |     |
 | ------------ | ---------- |